 If you had one, what could that person do for you?

 Would you be more interested in having one for yourself or for your child? (or other relative?
 Friend?)

+How would you feel if your health plan provided you with a coach?

 What would you want your relationship to be like?